-Table 4 shows that 63% of the production of the sector of food and tobacco industry is used to purchase domestically produced intermediate materials.
+Table 4 shows that 63% of the production of the sector of food and tobacco industry is used to purchase domestically produced intermediate items.
 The sector of real estate, rental and services to companies and the sector of education, health and social action are the sectors that use less of domestic materials as intermediate consumption.
 Production of the sector of refined petroleum and other energy products and the sector of real estate, rental and services to companies cover respectively 91.2% and 62.5% of intermediate consumption.

-4. Ordering of sectors in the case of Morocco
+4 Ordering of sectors in the case of Morocco

-We will use the $BL_j$ and $FL_i$ to identify the key sectors in the Morocco economy.
+We will use the BL_j and FL_i to identify the key sectors in the Morocco economy.
 We must remark that to refine and precise the ordering of productive sectors other investigations must be undertaken to take into account employment, income, and taxes impacts.
-The proposed classification is based on production multipliers.
-The average element $\bar{b}$ of B is equal to 0.07.
-The following table provides the $BL_j$ and the $FL_i$ , the category of each sector and its rank.
+The proposed classification is based on production/output multipliers.
+The average element \overline{b} of B is equal to 0.07.
+Table 5 provides the BL_j and the FL_i , the category of each sector and its rank.